The hardest part of research is coming up with a research topic or question. Three important things to keep in mind:

 Where can you find some possible topic ideas?

-- Look at the Triumph & Tragedy in History: Sample Topics handout for ideas that work best at the UW Libraries.
+- Look at the Breaking Barriers in History: Sample Topics handout for ideas that work best at the UW Libraries.

-- Take a look at this year's theme and sample topic list.
-This list may give you some ideas.
+- Take a look at this year's theme, Breaking Barriers in History.
+The theme narrative may give you some ideas.

 - Browse the Washington History Day Topic Guide for local history topics.